 Insurance group: 17 of 17 – compare motorcycle insurance quotes now.

-Although expensive, the £9500 asking price does buy you a very high spec motorcycle.
-You get a Showa rear shock the same as the 1098’s, a chunky single sided swingarm and a multi-function LCD dash, which is a replica of the unit used on Casey Stoner’s MotoGP Desmosedici.
-Options include the Ducati Data Analyser (DDA), which is an on-board plug-in datalogging system, which records lap times, throttle position, engine speed, engine temperature and distance travelled.
+Although an expensive used buy you are getting a very high spec motorcycle.
+The Showa rear shock is the same as the 1098’s, a chunky single sided swingarm and a multi-function LCD dash, which is a replica of the unit used on Casey Stoner’s MotoGP Desmosedici.
+Options include the Ducati Data Analyser (DDA), which is an on-board plug-in datalogging system, that records lap times, throttle position, engine speed, engine temperature and distance travelled.